gopi487krishna/Lazy-Cpp/README.md

 Simply speaking, Lazy Loading initializes a resource only when you need it i.e it follows the philosophy *"use it when you need it"*.

-C++ natively does not support
+C++ natively does not support Lazy pattern .
+Hence i thought a simple wrapper
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA1NzA3Njc1Nl19
+eyJoaXN0b3J5IjpbODU0MTYzNTY5XX0=
 -->